Will.i.am song blasts to Mars and back, via Curiosity

-LOS ANGELES (Reuters) - NASA’s Curiosity rover is making global headlines as it travels uncharted territory on Mars, and it will venture into new realms back on Earth this week when it premieres a new will.i.am song.
+LOS ANGELES, Aug 27 (Reuters) - NASA’s Curiosity rover is making global headlines as it travels uncharted territory on Mars, and it will venture into new realms back on Earth this week when it premieres a new will.i.am song.

 The Black Eyed Peas rapper’s tune “Reach For The Stars” will be broadcast live from the surface of Mars, via Curiosity, at 1 p.m.
 PST (4 p.m.
 EDT/2000 GMT) on Tuesday to a news conference at NASA’s Jet Propulsion Laboratory in Pasadena, California, the organization said in a statement on Monday.